ManticoreGamesInc/platform-documentation/docs/scripting/tutorial.md

 ---

-## Using UI
+## Using UI Objects

+UI Objects are 2D elements that can be used to show Heads Up Displays (HUD), buttons, and messages to the player.
+We can leverage these instead of `print_to_screen` to have more control over what the user sees.

+### Creating a UI Text

+1. In order to use UI elements, we need a UI Canvas.
+This can be found in Object -> 2D UI... -> Create UI Canvas
+* Right click in the Hierarchy and create a `Client Context`
+    * Since we only have one `Client Context` in this project, we won't be changing the name
+* Make the `Client Context` a child of the UI Canvas
-Go to Object -> UI Text Control.
-Put the Text Control object in a `Client Context` folder
+* Go to Object -> 2D UI... -> Create UI Text
+* Move the Text Control in the Hierarchy so it's a child of the `Client Context`

+_[NOTE(bret): Should the Canvas be inside or outside of the Client Context?]_

 !!! info
-    Client Context simply means it will be unique to each client, the server doesn't care about it
+    While visually similar in the Hierarchy, Client Context is different from a folder - the easiest way to think about it is that its contents will be unique to each client.
+In other words, the server doesn't care about it.

+### Customizing UI Text

+_[NOTE(bret): Write this yo!
+Change font size, position, maybe color, etc]_

+_[NOTE(bret): Also make sure we have an image of what it will look like in the game]_

+### Updating UI Text

-Create a new script called `Display Coins` and add the following code
+Create a new script called `DisplayCoins` and add the following code

 ```lua
 -- Display the player's coin amount